 Securing Federal Funding for Silicon Valley

-As a member of the exclusive House Appropriations Committee, I brought nearly half a billion dollars in federal funds to the South Bay, Silicon Valley communities that he represents.
+As a member of the exclusive House Appropriations Committee, I brought nearly half a billion dollars in federal funds to the South Bay, Silicon Valley communities that I represent.
 My efforts are ensuring that my constituents’ tax dollars are being efficiently and effectively returned to their communities in visible and meaningful ways that are having a positive impact.

 I have secured millions of dollars for projects to improve vital public services including: